PerthWebGirls/plus-perth-2019-floaty-potato-front-end/README.md

 # RULES
 1. Noone is allowed to push directly into master.
 2. Noone is working on the master.
+3. 3 Branches (Feature, Development and Master)
+  Work in Feature and push to Development once approved.
+  Confirm Development is working and Push to Master once approved.

 #Test Pull Request